khulnasoft/tradescope/docs/strategy-customization.md

 ## Strategy file loading

-By default, tradescope will attempt to load strategies from all `.py` files within `user_data/strategies`.
+By default, freqtrade will attempt to load strategies from all `.py` files within `user_data/strategies`.

-Assuming your strategy is called `AwesomeStrategy`, stored in the file `user_data/strategies/AwesomeStrategy.py`, then you can start tradescope with `tradescope trade --strategy AwesomeStrategy`.
+Assuming your strategy is called `AwesomeStrategy`, stored in the file `user_data/strategies/AwesomeStrategy.py`, then you can start freqtrade with `freqtrade trade --strategy AwesomeStrategy`.
 Note that we're using the class-name, not the file name.

-You can use `tradescope list-strategies` to see a list of all strategies Tradescope is able to load (all strategies in the correct folder).
+You can use `freqtrade list-strategies` to see a list of all strategies Freqtrade is able to load (all strategies in the correct folder).
 It will also include a "status" field, highlighting potential problems.

 ???
 Hint "Customize strategy directory"